 Q magnets offer four different types of multipolar magnets to choose from…

-What they all have in common (and what sets them apart from common bipolar magnets) are interpole boundaries that produce steep magnetic field gradients.
-This is where the research suggests the main pain relieving and tissue healing properties of a static magnetic field reside.
+What sets them apart from common bipolar magnets are the alternating pole boundaries that produce steep magnetic field gradients.
+This is where, the research suggests the main pain relieving and tissue healing properties of a static magnetic field resides.

 The research clearly shows that Quadrapolar magnets have physiological effects that are not shared with your common bipolar magnets.

 The active area of the magnet, or sweet spot is located at the boundary between the alternating poles, shown in red in the image below.
 Since magnetic field lines are invisible to the naked eye, this can be difficult to visualise.
 But sprinkling iron filings on the magnet gives a picture of the direction of the field lines as seen below.
 The iron filings follow the direction of the magnetic field lines between the poles shown by the red arrow.

 Other research has confirmed that the point between the poles is where the magnetic field is most biologically active.
 The image below was taken from a study on myosin phosphorylation, which is an indicator of biological effects initiated by magnetic fields (see references at the bottom of this post).

 Position A, at the boundary of the alternating poles was by far the most biologically active.

 In other published research, this is called the maximally effective region (MER).
 The image below is from the research paper that describes the MER (see reference at the bottom of this post).

 The table below details the differences in design, active areas and depth of penetration for the three different models: Quadrapolar, Hexapolar and Octapolar magnets.

 |Quadrapolar 4 active areas||Hexapolar 6 active areas||Octapolar 8 active areas|